Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Camera: 13 megapixels

 The best smart display, the Amazon Echo Show 8 (3rd Gen) builds on previous iterations with some great features.
-It sounds great, and while it's more expensive than the second-gen model, it still comes at a reasonable price.
+While it's more expensive than the second-gen model, it still comes at a reasonable price.

 The new generation doesn’t necessarily radically change the design much over the previous model, but it does offer features like a physical camera cover—handy for the privacy-conscious among us.
 That cover hides a camera that looks quite nice and can be used for video chatting or even as a security camera, accessible from the Alexa app.